NVSL/cfiddle/docs/source/configuration.rst

 *********************************

-Usually runs your code as part of the invoking Python process using :class:`Runner.
-You can modify this behavior by creating an alternative implementation of :class:`Runner` and setting the `Runner_type` configuration option accordingly.
+Usually runs your code as part of the invoking Python process using :class:`Runner`.
+You can modify this behavior by creating an alternative implementation of :class:`Runner` and setting the :code:`Runner_type` configuration option accordingly.

 CFiddle includes :class:`ExternalRunner` which will run your code in a separate process.
 You can use it like so: